Data-Intensive Astroparticle Physics

 PhD Student in Physics and Astronomy.
 Second year student working within DIDACTS to push the frontiers of reconstruction using graphs, with the science target of dark matter and neutrinoless double-beta decay.
 Joined 2019.

-PhD Student in Physics and Astronomy.
-First year where she is working on an unsupervised learning project with the statistics department.
+First-year PhD Student in Physics and Astronomy working on an unsupervised learning project with the statistics department.
 Fulbright Fellow 2020.
 Joined 2020.

 PhD Student in Physics and Astronomy working with on a project with us from the statistics department on self-organizing maps for unsupervised learning.
 Joined 2020.